19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Learning/Known Spells.md

 A PC's max number of known spells is equal to their [Mental Defense](../../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) + [Intelligence](../../../Player%20Characters/The%20Ability%20Scores/Intelligence.md).

+*You may treat negative values here as 0*

 ## Spell Learning

 When a PC [Levels Up](../../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), they can learn any number of new [Spells](../../Spells.md) that share one of their [Learned Domains](Learned%20Domains.md) so long as they do not exceed their [Max Known Spells](Known%20Spells.md#Max%20Known%20Spells).